Award Winning Personal Injury Lawyers

 • Breach of the duty of care: the defendant breached their duty of care to the injured victim.
 The victim must prove that the defendant failed to act with reasonable care.
 Every person is held to a standard of care in different situations to avoid causing harm to persons they owe a duty of care.
 Failure to act according to the standard of care is a breach of the duty of care.
 Generally, the standard of care is determined by what is expected of a reasonable person in the defendant’s position.
 For example, a reasonable store owner would ensure that customers are protected from wet floors to avoid causing them injury.
 Failure to keep floors dry or put up caution signs around wet floors is a breach of their duty to their customers.

-• The breach caused harm: the victim suffered harm or injury because the defendant breached their duty of care.
+• The breach caused harm: injury victim suffered harm or injury because the defendant breached their duty of care.

 • The victim suffered actual damages: the victim must prove that they suffered actual damages because of their injuries.
 If an accident victim is able to stand up, dust themselves off, and carry on with their life without any financial or other loss, then they would not be able to prove actual damages.
 Actual damages could include the cost of medical expenses, lost wages, or pain and suffering.
 Actual damages claimed in a lawsuit must be supported by evidence.